kaunjovi/kuber/README.md

 - Python.

-# How to setup VSCodium to allow push to GitHub ?
+# Setup VSCodium to allow push to GitHub

 - VSCodium will prompt.
 - If you agree with it, you will get to a closed end.